-Attendance allowance: Paid to a caregiver who cares for a person aged 2 to 65 years with a mild degree of help-lessness (requires permanent help with at least two daily chores), moderate degree (requires help with most daily chores), or severe degree (requires the constant attendance of others to perform daily functions).
+Attendance allowance: Paid to a caregiver who cares for a person aged 2 to 65 years with a mild degree of helplessness (requires permanent help with at least two daily chores), moderate degree (requires help with most daily chores), or severe degree (requires the constant attendance of others to perform daily functions).

 Disability pension (mandatory occupational pension): The disability began before age 64.
 The degree of disability is assessed according to the loss of earning capacity.
-The pension ceases when the insured reaches age 64.
+The mandatory occupational disability pension is replaced by the mandatory occupational old-age pension at age 64.